jeffersd/check-md-11/README.md

 # check-md-11

-Simple sysctl process to monitor the price of an X-Plane addon and log if it is on sale.
+Simple launchctl process to monitor the price of an X-Plane addon and log if it is on sale.

 ## Usage Info